DNA damage-inducible transcript 3: Mitochondria-dependent

-Apoptosis induction via Death-Receptor Pathway
+Death-receptor dependent

 Death receptor-mediated apoptosis occurs via activation of death ligands (Fas, TNF, and TRAIL) and death receptors.
-Upon activation, the receptor protein, Fas-associated death domain protein, forms death-inducing signaling complex, which activates the downstream caspase cascade to induce apoptosis.
+Upon activation, the receptor protein, Fas-associated death domain protein, forms a death-inducing signaling complex, which activates the downstream caspase cascade to induce apoptosis.

 The PERK-ATF4-CHOP pathway can induce apoptosis by binding to the death receptors and upregulating the expression of death receptor 4 (DR4) and DR5.
 CHOP also interacts with the phosphorylated transcription factor JUN to form a complex that binds to the promoter region of DR4 in lung cancer cells.
 The N-terminal domain of CHOP interacts with phosphorylated JUN to form a complex that regulates the expression of DR4 and DR5.
 CHOP also upregulates the expression of DR5 by binding to the 5′-region of the DR5 gene.